 In the spring of 2020 many events have been cancelled due to the COVID-19 pandemic.
 For example, both the “INTERMODELLBAU” fair in Dortmund and the “Internationales Kartonmodellbauertreffen” meeting in Mannheim could not take place.
 Regional events, too, were affected by the anti-pandemic regulations and were called off.
 The more we welcome the news that the recent easing of regulations makes it possible, after all, to hold an event related to card modeling.
 It is true that the size had to be reduced and that the related program had to be largely cut, but it still is good news.

-The exhibition “Papierwelten - Kartonmodellbau gestern und heute” (paper worlds – card modeling in past and present) will be open from 17 May to 3 Oct 2020 at the LWL-Industriemuseum in Witten, at the “Zeche Nachtigall” location.
+The exhibition “Papierwelten - Kartonmodellbau gestern und heute” (paper worlds – card modeling in past and present) will be open from 17 May to 22 Dec 2020 (extended until Christmas) at the LWL-Industriemuseum in Witten, at the “Zeche Nachtigall” location.

 Axel Huppers has already contacted the museum management in 2012.
 The managing director of this location, Dr. Michael Peters, supported the idea of holding a card-modeling exhibition.
 He himself has his own experiences with this topic: As a trainee he was involved (in 1991) in the publication of the model “Motor cargo ship Franz-Christian” by Hartmut Scholz of the “Schiffshebewerk Henrichenburg” location of the LWL-Industriemuseum.
 He also participated in the “Internationales Kartonmodellbauertreffen” in Bremerhaven.
 Beginning in January 2019 the team, supported by modeler friends from the region, began to make concrete plans what an exhibition in Witten could look like.